ECE 5760: Laboratory 3

 Read the University computer page, Mandelbrot example.

-- You will use custom bus-master hardware to compute
+- You will use custom bus-master hardware (or direct write to display memory) to compute

 the image.
 The computation of a 640x480 image is compute intensive, so you